 - SHEARS - Pinking shears have a serrated zig-zag edge that can reduce fabric fraying.
 It also creates an interesting edge.

-- GLUE – You can also get fabric glue to hold the edges but I think the tape does a better job and never shows through the fabric.
+- GLUE - You can get fabric glue to hold the edges, but I think the tape does a better job and never shows through the fabric.

-How to Make a Bandana – Hand Sewing
+2. How to Make a Bandana with Hand Sewing

 - Step 1 - Thread your needle with cotton doubled over and knot the end.
 (Further Reading: How to Thread a Needle)